cppshizoidS/MineGL/README.md

  * Learn pearlin noise algorithm
  * Get experience in 3D graphics programming

-* self written noise generation was deleted on stady of debugging due to very slow generation(due to my crooked hands)
+Self written noise generation was deleted on stady of debugging due to very slow generation(due to my crooked hands)